v3r1t4s/VTScript/README.md

 First tool, that let you search search files hashes, URLs, domains and IPs!

-You'll need to add your api key (from the VirusTotal API) in a file somewhere on your system (best option will be to put it in `VTSript` folder) but it's as you want!
+You'll need to add your api key (from the VirusTotal API) in a file somewhere on your system, (best option will be to put it in `VTScript` folder) but it's as you want!
 You'll just need to do this simple thing to properly run the tool!

 ## WinEventParser